solardiz/ProgPOW/README.md

 ## Change History

+- 0.9.3m2 (proposed here) - Index cache with byte offsets.
+See [this GitHub issue](https://github.com/ifdefelse/ProgPOW/issues/40) for details.
 - 0.9.3m1 (proposed here) - Double REGS, DAG_LOADS, CNT_MATH, and CNT_CACHE, halve CNT_DAG.
 Make every four adjacent DAG_LOADS sequential, only proceeding to a new random offset afterwards, effectively increasing the random DAG read block size by a further factor of 4, for a total of 8 (from 256 bytes in 0.9.3 to 2048 bytes in 0.9.3m1).
 See [this GitHub issue comments thread](https://github.com/ifdefelse/ProgPOW/issues/26#issuecomment-480382319) for details.
 While at it, drop the overly optimistic ASIC resistance claims from this README.md.
 - 0.9.3 (proposed) - Reduce parameters PERIOD, CNT_MATH, and CNT_CACHE.
 See [this medium post](https://medium.com/@ifdefelse/progpow-progress-da5bb31a651b) for details.
 - [0.9.2](https://github.com/ifdefelse/ProgPOW/blob/0e39b62deb0c9ab14900fc404fcb19cac70240e1/README.md) - Unique sources for math() and prevent rotation by 0 in merge().
 Suggested by [SChernykh](https://github.com/ifdefelse/ProgPOW/issues/19)